Showbag

-Overview

 History

 Showbags were once known as "sample bags" as they originally contained product samples of household goods such as soap or canned foods, produced by a single vendor or a group of vendors.
 Such sample bags were originally given away free of charge or carried only a nominal price in order to promote brand awareness.

 The first "showbag", a bag of coal, was given away for free to all visitors at the inaugural Brisbane Ekka in 1876; however, only from 1902 were stallholders allowed to start giving out samples.
 An IXL sample bag from 1933 contained tomato sauce, canned fruits, baked beans or spaghetti in a can and a ruler, all for 9 pence ($3.90 in 2020); this allowed families during the Great Depression to fill up their pantries for very little.
 Visitors at the 1954 Sydney Royal Easter Show could buy a Planters sample bag containing potato chips, potato straws, peanuts, toffee, honeycomb and a lollipop for 3 shillings ($5.36 in 2020).
 Toys would sometimes be included in the sample bags, but often they would be secondary to the product samples.

 By the 1970s, the sample bag had evolved into the confectionary and merchandise-filled showbags known today.